 WHAT IS ARRT CERTIFICATION & REGISTRATION?

-If you’re considering a career as a technologist in the radiologic sciences, ARRT credentials can help you stand out among job candidates.
+If you’re considering a career in medical imaging or radiation therapy, ARRT credentials can help you stand out among job candidates.
 In some cases, employers require our certification and registration.
 But what exactly is it?
 And why is it so important?

 A RECOGNITION OF YOUR QUALIFICATIONS

 The purpose of ARRT certification and registration is to recognize individuals qualified to perform a specific role.
-For example, the purpose of our Radiography certification and registration is to recognize individuals who are qualified to perform the role of a radiographer.
-Certification and registration requires satisfaction of certain professional standards in medical imaging, interventional procedures, or radiation therapy.
+For example, the purpose of our Radiography credential is to recognize individuals who are qualified to perform the role of a radiographer.
+To become certified and registered, candidates must meet certain professional standards in medical imaging or radiation therapy.

 A WAY TO SHOW YOUR PROFESSIONAL STANDARDS